Simple Denoising Diffusion Language Models: Experiment

 \subsection{Experimental Setup}

-\textbf{Datasets and Models.} We evaluate our proposed method, SDDLM, along with its negative-gradient variants, on standard language modeling benchmarks: LM1B~\cite{chelba2013one} and OpenWebText (OWT)~\cite{openwebtext}.
-All models are trained for 1M steps for LM1B and OpenWebText with a batch size of 512.
+\textbf{Datasets and Models.} We evaluate our proposed method, SDDLM, along with its negative-gradient variants, SDDLM-V1, on standard language modeling benchmarks: LM1B~\cite{chelba2013one} and OpenWebText (OWT)~\cite{openwebtext}.
+All small models (170M-parameter) are trained for 1M steps for LM1B and OpenWebText with a batch size of 512.
 For LM1B, we adopt a context length of 128, while for OWT we use a context length of 1024.
+Moreover, to further validate the effectiveness of our method, we scale up our models to a larger parameter regime (1.1B parameters) and evaluate them on larger-scale datasets.
+Specifically, we employ the open-source SlimPajama dataset~\cite{shen2023slimpajama}, a multi-corpus collection containing 627 billion tokens, which is sufficiently large for all of our experiments.
+For fairness, we use the Llama-2 tokenizer~\cite{touvron2023llama} across all models and baselines, and set the context length to 2048.

-\textbf{Implementation Details.} We follow the implementation of Duo~\cite{sahoo2025diffusion}, including the time-scheduling strategy proposed in their model.
+\textbf{Implementation Details.} For small models, we follow the implementation of Duo~\cite{sahoo2025diffusion}, including the time-scheduling strategy proposed in their model.
 Similar to Duo, our architecture is a 170M-parameter modified Diffusion Transformer (DiT~\cite{peebles2023scalable}) with rotary positional encodings~\cite{su2024roformer} and adaptive layer normalization for conditioning on diffusion time, consistent with prior work.
 Training is performed on 8×H800 GPUs using bfloat16 precision.
+For large models, following the implementation of~\citet{nie2024scaling}, we adopt Pre-LayerNorm with RMSNorm~\cite{zhang2019root} for better stability, use SwiGLU~\cite{shazeer2020glu} as the activation function to enhance non-linearity, and implement RoPE~\cite{su2024roformer} for more expressive positional encoding.
+Training of large models is performed on 16×H800 GPUs using bfloat16 precision.
 In the following section, we use the state-of-the-art uniform state diffusion model Duo~\cite{sahoo2025diffusion} as our baseline.
 We denote our loss with the negative gradient defined in Equation~(\ref{eq:negative}), as SDDLM-V1.
 Moreover, in addition to random sampling, we also use the noisy version $\mathbf{x}_t$ itself as negative samples by denoting it as SDDLM-V2.